Judgements 13: Why the Texans are a legit Super Bowl threat

 - I feel so much better after hearing Kareem Hunt’s mea culpa.
 Yeah, sure.
 The guy lied to his coaches and to the organization.
 He has no credibility.

 - Maybe Buffalo’s Jerry Hughes should work at the league office.
 He denied there was a video with him confronting an official (“I will get you!
 I will get you!
-Guaranteed!”) following the Bills’ loss Sunday .. even though, of course, there was (isn’t there always?).
-Maybe the NFL will look this oneit before TMZ does.
+Guaranteed!”) following the Bills’ loss Sunday … even though, of course, there was (isn’t there always?).
+Here’s hoping the NFL gets to this before TMZ.

 - At least the Vikings are consistent.
 They haven’t beaten an opponent that currently has a winning record.
 With Seattle and Chicago left on the schedule, I don’t like their chances of making the playoffs.